-• Acceptable use agreements for children, parents/carers and governors.

-- Curriculum activities involving raising awareness around online dangers and strategies to keeping themselves safe online.
-Children are taught, across the curriculum, that if they do something wrong, it is better to tell someone before it gets any worse. - Parents evenings / sessions parents are included as much as possible as children often have access to a wide range of technologies at home. - High profile events / campaigns e.g., Safer Internet Day - Building awareness around information that is held on relevant web sites, apps or publications - Ensuring the safeguards in place for the school electronic systems are effective and monitored for any threats to safety.
+- Acceptable use agreements for children, parents/carers and governors - Curriculum activities involving raising awareness around online dangers and strategies to keeping themselves safe online.
+Children are taught, across the curriculum, that if they do something wrong, it is better to tell someone before it gets any worse. - High profile events / campaigns e.g., Safer Internet Day - Building awareness around information that is held on relevant web sites, apps or publications. - Ensuring the safeguards in place for the school electronic systems are effective and monitored for any threats to safety.
 The school have appropriate virus software and filters on all computers. - Careful management and handling of reports that include an online element.
 Including being aware of searching screening and confiscation advice (for schools) and UKCIS Sharing nudes and semi-nudes: advice for education settings working with children and young people.
 The key consideration is for staff not to view or forward illegal images of a child.